sangRam698/Goodcabs_Data_Insights_And_Performance_Analysis/README.md

 - `SQL-Scripts/`: SQL queries for data extraction and transformation.
 - `PowerBI-Report/`: Power BI report file for visualizations (`Goodcabs_Report.pbix`).
 - `Presentation/`: Business presentation with insights and recommendations.
-- `Documentation/`: Detailed process steps and methodology.
-- `Data-Sample/`: Sample datasets for replication and testing.
+- `Live-Dashboard/`: Link for the live dashboard.

 ---